-In Chapter two we discussed the panel controls overall, so ensure you've read and understand that material first.
-Here in this Chapter we introduce each of the front panel's modes and menus-plus talk about Clips and Reels, with procedures for basic use.
+In Chapter 2 we discussed the panel controls overall, so ensure you read and understand that material first.
+Here in this chapter we introduce each of the front panel's modes and menus-plus talk about Clips and Reels, with procedures for basic use.